ibm-cloud-docs/hp-virtual-servers/update_vs.md

 ```
 ibmcloud hpvs instance-update (NAME | CRN)
 ```
-For more information about the update command, see [hpvs-update-instance](https://cloud.ibm.com/docs/hpvs-cli-plugin#hpvsinstanceupdate).
+For information about the update command, see [hpvs-update-instance](https://cloud.ibm.com/docs/hpvs-cli-plugin#hpvsinstanceupdate).

 ### Updating the authorized_keys file
 {: #update_authkey}

 Before you update your IBM-provided image, make sure that the root users' `authorized_keys` file is located within `/data/.ssh` and the correct file permissions are in place.

-If you update your virtual server and the file is not in the correct directory, you will lose access to your virtual server forever as recovery is not possible.
+If you update your virtual server and the file is not in the correct directory, you lose access to your virtual server forever as recovery is not possible.
 Instances newer than 10 September 2020 are preconfigured correctly.
 {: note}

 To place the `authorized_keys` file images in the `data/.ssh` directory, complete the following steps: